 Occasionally I have an idea for a recipe and it comes to life exactly as I imagined… and these Whole30 Stuffed Peppers were just that!
 I grew up with Italian Stuffed Peppers, which obviously requires cheese, so I switched over to Mexican flavors for this compliant recipe.
 Adam requests this dinner ALL the time, and a ton of you have sent me pictures of these peps in your own kitchens!
 Definitely some of my best work, and one you’ll love even after you’re done with your 30 days.
 (Read the post here)

 Meet my most popular recipe on Lake Shore Lady: my Healthy Chicken Taco Bowl!
 This is another one that came to life just as I imagined – it’s easy, healthy, and super delicious.
 Also, if you’re cooking for yourself and people who aren’t doing Whole30, you can easily just make a little bit of brown rice for them in addition to the cauli rice for you!
 (Read the post here)

 This post was my original analysis of Whole30.
 Turns out I was missing a few pieces, but I still stand by the Pros and Cons I listed in this post.
 It’s a pretty comprehensive breakdown, so I’d give it a read if you’re on the fence!
 (Read the post here)

 The Real Reason I Felt Awful on Whole30

-And then I discovered the REAL reason I felt awful when I took a food intolerance test.
+And then I discovered another reason why I felt awful when I took a food intolerance test.
 Turns out my body doesn’t like when I eat too many eggs, cashews, peanuts or sesame seeds.
 Remember those egg muffins?
-Combine 2 of those with many handfuls of a cashew and almond based trail mix every day and THAT’s why I felt like crap!
+Combine 2 of those with many handfuls of a cashew and almond based trail mix and cashew milk/butter every day and THAT’s why I felt like crap!
 (Read the post here)